bridge information

 World Guide #14-36-02

-Crossing the East Fork of White River and constructed with a Burr Arch truss, this 231 foot long double span structure was built by J.J.
+This 231-foot long double-span bridge crosses the East Fork of White River, and was constructed with a Burr Arch truss by J.J.
 Daniels in 1876.
-Bypassed in 1970 the Shieldstown bridge is closed to traffic.
+It was bypassed in 1970 and is closed to traffic.

-Established in 1816 and named in honor of General Andrew Jackson, this county is located in South Central Indiana where Brownstown is the County Seat.
+Jackson County was established in 1816 and named in honor of General Andrew Jackson.
+It is located in South Central Indiana where Brownstown is the County Seat.

 Jackson County originally had six (6) covered bridges.
 Today it has two (2) remaining.